Backtesting Lambda Value at Risk: Appendix

-We propose a second test that is founded on a result of probability theory known as the Lyapunov theorem.
-This theorem, that we recall here after, is based on the application of the central limit theorem to random variables that are independent but not identically distributed (see \cite{L54}).
+We recall hereafter the Lyapunov Theorem that is a result of probability theory based on the application of the central limit theorem to random variables that are independent but not identically distributed (see \citealt{L54}).

 \begin{theorem}[Lyapunov] Suppose $X_1, \, X_2, ...$ is a sequence of independent random variables, each with finite expected value $\mu_t$ and variance $\sigma^2_t$.
 Define

 If for some $\delta > 0$, the ``Lyapunov's condition''